Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 Respect as much as possible, the classic aspect of these elements to avoid bothering the user, accustomed to a specific aspect for them.

+In the <abbr>HTML</abbr> code, ensure, when you validate, that, at least:
+- Elements must have opening and closing tags
+- Elements can be nested according to their specifications
+- Elements cannot contain duplicate attributes
+- Each <abbr>ID</abbr> is unique

 **Objectif utilisateur&nbsp;: **
 Allows all users to anticipate how to use and possible behaviors for a given interface element.